Texas Franchise Tax Report Service & Filing Instructions

 |Businesses other than retail or wholesale||Greater than $20 million||0.75% of your total revenue||Texas Franchise Tax Report (05-158-A) – Long Form|

 No matter which form you file, your Texas Franchise Tax Report is due May 15th each year.
-The report can be filed online or with a paper form.
+(If May 15th falls on a weekend, the due date will be the following business day.)
+The No Tax Due Information Report must be filed online.
+The other reports may be filed online or by mail.
 Online filings will be charged a $1 service fee.

 Filing late?
 Texas will asses a $50 penalty fee for all reports filed late.
 If your tax payment is 1 – 30 days late, you’ll be charged 5% of your total tax due.
 If your tax payment is over 30 days late, you’ll be charged an additional 10% of your total tax due.

 Whether filing online or by mail, you’ll first need to visit the Texas Comptroller website.
 Since the majority of businesses file the No Tax Due Information Report, we’ll focus on how to file this report, which must be filed online.
 If your business earns over $1.23 million in revenue per year, you can file online or by mail, but the process will be a bit more complicated and might require assistance from an attorney or CPA.